zbouvier/SplattyBird-Tutorial/README.md

 #### Adding a new prefab

 Prefabs are reusable entities, think of them as a mold for stamping out a bunch of the same exact entity.
 To add a new prefab we add an entity to **src/data/prefabs.json** the same way we would add an entity to **src/data/entities.json**.
-Since prefabs are a template for creating a new entity we don't need to create a unique id for them, SPlat ECS will handle that for us.
+Since prefabs are a template for creating a new entity we don't need to create a unique id for them, Splat ECS will handle that for us.
 The other difference is that prefabs is not an array of entities, it is an object containing key-value pairs where the key is the name you want to give the prefab, and the value is an entity object.

 Here is the JSON we need for the collectable goo entities
 ```json